janjiralakirankumar123/janjiralakirankumar123/README.md

 ## 🚀 What You'll Find Here

+- **DevOps and Cloud Projects:** Discover a collection of projects highlighting the seamless integration of development and operations in the cloud environment.
-- **Hands-On Training:** Explore practical examples and tutorials on DevOps and Cloud.
+- **Hands-On Training:** Explore tutorials and practical examples on DevOps and Cloud.
 - **Code Samples:** Dive into code snippets for various tools and technologies.
 - **Projects:** Collaborative projects showcasing real-world applications.
 - **Certification Resources:** Study materials and insights for AWS and Azure certifications.